-Retention of skills is a primary long-term objective for the Group and this is becoming increasingly important given current economic conditions.
+Retention of skills is a primary long-term objective for the Group and this is becoming increasingly important given prevailing economic conditions.
 Retention plans may include cash payments and/or asset-based awards as well as share-based incentive schemes.

-Long-term awards are designed to align the performance of the individual and the Group as well as to retain highcalibre and key personnel.
-Share incentive awards and other financial awards as may be considered appropriate from time to time are recommended to the Board by the Remuneration and Nominations Committee only when business and individual performance targets and/or other key objectives have been attained. implementation report remuneration of non-executive directors
+Long-term awards are designed to align the performance of the individual and the Group as well as to retain high-calibre and key personnel.
+Share incentive awards and other financial awards as may be considered appropriate from time to time are recommended to the Board by the Remuneration and Nominations Committee only when business and individual performance targets and/or other key objectives have been attained.

+implementation report

+remuneration of non-executive directors

 Non-executive directors receive a base fee plus an attendance fee per meeting.
-Fees proposed for the 2019 financial year are outlined in the table below and represent a 7% increase on those proposed for the 2018 year:
+Fees proposed for the 2020 financial year are outlined in the table below and represent a 7 percent increase on those proposed for the 2019 year:

-Role Base fees R Attendance fees per meeting R Attendance fees at all scheduled meetings R Chairperson 83 500 20 300 81 200 Non-executive directors 25 700 20 300 81 200 Chairman of Audit, Governance and Risk Committee 89 000 - - Chairman of Remuneration and Nominations Committee 14 000 - - Chairman of Social and Ethics Committee 14 000 - - Committee members - Audit, Governance and Risk Committee - 9 100 27 300 Committee members - Remuneration and Nominations Committee 6 500 13 000 Committee members - Social and Ethics Committee 3 600 7 200
+Role Base fees R Attendance fees per meeting R Attendance fees at all scheduled meetings R Chairman 90 000 21 000 84 000 Non-executive directors 27 000 21 000 84 000 Chairman of Audit, Governance and Risk Committee 110 000 Chairman of Remunerations and Nominations Committee 15 000 Chairman of Social and Ethics Committee 15 000 Committee members - Audit, Governance and Risk Committee 10 000 30 000 Committee members - Remuneration and Nominations Committee 5 000 10 000 Committee members - Social and Ethics Committee 5 000 10 000

 The fees given in the table are for individual roles.

-The aggregate fees any single director will earn for the 2019 financial year will be based on the combined fees for all roles performed and meetings attended.
+The aggregate fees any single director will earn for the 2020 financial year will be based on the combined fees for all roles performed and meetings attended.

-The table below shows what the non-executive directors may be expected to earn for the 2019 financial year based on attendance at all scheduled meetings:
+The table below shows what the non-executive directors may be expected to earn for the 2020 financial year based on attendance at all scheduled meetings: